-70 Sir John Rogerson's Quay Dublin 2 Ireland Tel: +353 1 232 2000 Fax: +353 1 232 3333 www.matheson.com on 24 April 2018.
-In June 2018, the Minister for Communication made a determination that the proposed merger would not adversely affect the plurality of media in the state.
+The Irish Times notified the CCPC of its intention to purchase the Irish Examiner (the effect of which would reduce the number of reputable daily broadsheets from three to two) and received Phase II CCPC clearance on 24 April 2018.
+In June 2018, the Minister for Communication decided that the proposed merger would not adversely affect the plurality of media in Ireland.
 The Minister noted that, because of the financial position of the target company, the proposed transaction may in fact preserve the diversity of content and thus protect media plurality in the state.